 Prior to this, many citizens had taken the oath of office and were given a badge and authority.
-When Officer Fritsch joined, all badges carried by citizens were confiscated and no badges would be issued except to duly appointed and sworn Police Officer actively engaged in law enforcement.
+When Officer Fritsch joined, all badges carried by citizens were confiscated and no badges would be issued except to duly appointed and sworn police officers actively engaged in law enforcement.
 In 1937, a third officer was added to the department.
 This officer also owned his own motorcycle which was his primary police vehicle.
 Because the department had three officers, there was now a need for a Chief of Police.
-In 1937, Joseph Fritsch was appointed at West Covina Police Department’s first Chief of Police.
+In 1937, Joseph Fritsch was appointed West Covina Police Department’s first Chief of Police.

-As a result of remarkable expansion during the post World War II building boom, West Covina became America’s fastest growing city between 1950 and 1960, with the population increasing 1,000 percent from less than 5,000 to more than 50,000 citizens.
+As a result of remarkable expansion during the post-World War II building boom, West Covina became America’s fastest-growing city between 1950 and 1960, with the population increasing 1,000 percent from less than 5,000 to more than 50,000 citizens.
 The last two decades have continued to demonstrate steady growth.
 The number of residents expanded to a total of 106,098 as of the 2010 Census.